When to begin consultation - Collective consultation for redundancy

 You should hold collective consultation first before holding individual consultation.

-You may need to be flexible about how you arrange consultation, as there may be situations when you need to run collective and individual consultations at the same time.
+You may need to be flexible about how you arrange consultation.
+There may be situations when you need to run collective and individual consultations at the same time.

 Last reviewed